 Stay in Carouge if You enjoy a bohemian, arty atmosphere; Local amenities are important to you; you love shopping;

-5. Eaux Vives, best place stay in Geneva for families
+Eaux Vives, the best area to stay in Geneva for families

-The bohemian neighborhood of Eaux Vives is located along the southernmost banks of Lac Lamon, directly east of the Old Town and Plainpalais.
-The neighborhood is particularly ideal for families who want to stay close to the city center, whilst also taking in some stunning views out across the lake.
+Eaux Vives is abohemian neighborhood located along the southernmost banks of Lac Lamon, directly east of the Old Town and Plainpalais.
+It is particularly ideal for families who want to stay close to the city center, whilst also taking in some stunning views out across the lake.

 The most famous attraction in the Eaux-Vives district is the 19th century Jet D’Eau fountain, the symbol of the city.
 This water jet up to 140 m/460 ft high is a real eye-catcher.